Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and

 This is a phase 1 trial.
 The doctors want up to 30 people to take part.
 The trial is taking place at Guy’s Hospital in London.

 Everybody in the trial will have T4 immunotherapy.
 The dose you get will depend on when you join the trial.
 The doctors are aiming to have up to 5 different doses.
-When they know what the highest safest dose is the next group of people to join the trial will also take the chemotherapy drug cyclophosphamide.
+When they know what the highest safest dose is the next group of people to join the trial will also take the chemotherapy drugs fludarabine and cyclophosphamide.

 When you join the trial the doctors will take a blood sample.
 They use this to create the T4 immunotherapy.
 It takes 2 weeks in a laboratory to produce the treatment.

 2 weeks after they collect your blood you go into hospital for 24 hours.
 Immediately before you have the treatment the doctor will give you an injection of local anaesthetic to numb the area.
 They then inject the T4 immunotherapy directly into the cancer.
 The doctor might use an ultrasound scan to guide the injection.
 They inject it into a number of areas of the cancer.

-If you are in the group having cyclophosphamide you have this as a tablet.
-You take it once a day for 2 weeks before you are due to have the T4 immunotherapy injection.
+If you are in the group having fludarabine and cyclophosphamide you have them once a day for 3 days between 3 and 6 days before you are due to have the T4 immunotherapy injection.

 A few people in the trial will have T4 mixed with a radioactive substance called Indium 111.
 This substance is taken up by the T4 cells and makes them radioactive.
 This means that they show up on a special scan called a SPECT-CT scan.
 This allows the doctors to see where they go after injecting them into the tumour.
 The amount of radioactivity is small and you should have no side effects from it.